nusrathnuha-io/plant_classifier/README.md

 ## Dataset

-The dataset used for training and evaluation is stored in a CSV file named `sample.csv`.
+The dataset used for training and evaluation is stored in a CSV file named `sample_classifier.csv`.
 It includes features such as length-width ratio, stem height, number of leaves, and angle of leaf, along with the corresponding species label.

 ## Preprocessing